ResearchObject/ro-crate/docs/community.md

 See also [recent and upcoming events](outreach#upcoming-and-recent-events).

+## Mailing list

+The RO-Crate Community has a low-traffic public [RO-Crate mailing list](https://lists.elixir-europe.org/mailman/listinfo/ro-crate_elixir-europe.org), used for announcements and general enquiries.

+Note that most discussion about the [RO-Crate specifications](specification.md) typically happen in [GitHub issues](https://github.com/ResearchObject/ro-crate/issues) and [community meetings](https://s.apache.org/ro-crate-minutes).

+## Slack Chat

+We have an informal Slack chat channel [#ro-crate on seek4science.slack.com](https://seek4science.slack.com/archives/C01LQQAAAS1) ([join](https://join.slack.com/t/seek4science/shared_invite/zt-csqh94qb-kf~kFbZxuHl1Hpxhbc8avw)).

 ## Code of Conduct

-Contributors are expected to comply with our [Code of Conduct](https://github.com/ResearchObject/ro-crate/blob/master/CODE_OF_CONDUCT.md) to ensure an open and inclusive environment.
+Contributors to the RO-Crate community are expected to comply with our [Code of Conduct](https://github.com/ResearchObject/ro-crate/blob/master/CODE_OF_CONDUCT.md) to ensure an open and inclusive environment.

 ## Contributing